 DU has a small, but vocal and growing community of transgender, genderqueer, gender variant and ally students, employees and alumns.
 We have started a confidential TransNetwork on campus, and rebooted the Trans/Allies working group to support full implementation of DU's gender identity/expression non-discrimination commitment.
 If you're interested in either/both, please contact us.

 Please visit the DU Pride Portal's Trans page for details on current resources, and those in development.
 You can also contact us with resource requests/suggestions, and/or for a private consultation.

 Welcome Back BB"Q" (annual, fall quarter)

 Along with resource flyers to current employees and incoming undergraduate students, and a Sweet Treat Meet & Greet (casual cupcake mixer) during the 1st week of fall quarter, we also host an evening social to welcome new LGBTIQ & Ally Pioneers, and welcome back returning students, staff, faculty, administrators, and alumns.
 In addition to good food (veggie-friendly) we also introduce campus and community resource organizations, programs and services.
 The BB"Q" is a great way to start the new school year by reconnecting with existing friends and making new acquaintances!
-Watch our calendar for details each fall.
+Check our calendar (at right) for details each fall.